Levels

 *Duets to Quartets* the same music may be used for string ensembles, such as having a 'cello group divided into harmony on duet music.

 Each student pays an entry fee up through quartets and each student receives a certificate and Gold Cup points.
-String Ensembles pay one entry fee and only one certificate is presented to the group.
-If a student plays in more than one ensemblethen only the highest category will count towards Gold Cup points each year for that student.
+String Ensembles pay one entry fee.
+If a student plays in more than one ensemble then only the highest category will count towards Gold Cup points each year for that student.

 Primary 1 Class- Two short pieces such as found in Volume 1 ensemble collections.